You want smart political talk without the meltdowns?

 That means stop scrolling.

-I mean, listen, you you have been somebody who has ad-libbed as long as I've been on the show.
+I mean, listen, you have been somebody who has ad-libbed as long as I've been on the show.

-And I mean, uh it's funny.
+And I mean, it's funny.

 Do you remember when she was supposed to go?

-Yeah, I do actually.
+Yeah, I do, actually.

 I forgot that one.